newville/wxmplot/doc/overview.rst

     .. image:: images/plot_wxmplot.png
        :width: 52%

-From the the matplotlib plot, moving the mouse around updates the x and y values displayed to match the location of the mouse.
+From the matplotlib plot, moving the mouse around updates the x and y values displayed to match the location of the mouse.
 Clicking on the magnifying glass icon and then clicking and dragging a box allows the user to zoom in on portions of the plot.
 Clicking on the icon with 4 arrows allows the user to pan to other parts of the data range.
 Clicking on the icon with 3 bars allows the user to adjust the plot margins.
 The diskette icon allows the user to save a PNG file of the plot display.

 With `wxmplot`, that script would be rewritten as::